gibsramen/gibsramen.github.io/about.md

 Hi, there!
 I'm Gibraan Rahman, but everyone calls me Gibs.
 I'm a second-year bioinformatics PhD student in the [Knight Lab](https://knightlab.ucsd.edu/) at UCSD.
 My primary research interest is computational microbiology - focusing on cancer-microbiome interactions and statistical methods.
 In my spare time, I like to collect vinyl, sing karaoke, and watch basketball (go Rockets!).

-Contact me at: gtrahman (at) gmail.com
+Contact me at: gibsramen (at) gmail.com

 (†) denotes entry held online due to COVID-19